Types of Fabric for Furniture: What is the Best Upholstery Fabric

 • More expensive than cotton

-Linen works well for creating a casual, relaxed look on furniture like sofas, chairs, and slipcovers.
-Its durability suits high-use pieces, but it may not be ideal for homes with young children or messy pets.
+Linen works well for achieving a casual, relaxed aesthetic on sofas, chairs, and slipcovers.
+Its durability makes it suitable for high-use furniture, though it may not be the best choice for households with young children or pets.

 Leather